kujtimiihoxha/plis/README.md

 If you want to contribute to plis fork the plis repository and checkout the `develop` branch, make your changes and create a pull request in the `develop` branch.
 ## TODO
-Testing, a lot of testing...
+1. Testing, a lot of testing...
+2. Complete docs.
 ##Licence
 Apache License Version 2.0